 Students may complete academic specializations.
 We offer a Specialization in Natural Resources and Environmental Law, a Specialization in Aboriginal Law, a Specialization in Law & Social Justice and a Concentration in Business Law.

-We also offer our students the opportunity to apply in their second year of studies to participate in Joint Legal Education Programs with the University of Hawai'i at Manoa and the University of Hong Kong.
-Students accepted into these programs complete their first two years of study at UBC and then a further two years at Hawai'i or HKU.
+We also offer our students the opportunity to apply in their second year of studies to participate in a Joint Legal Education Program with the University of Hong Kong.
+Students accepted into this program complete their first two years of study at UBC and then a further two years at HKU.

 For more information about upper-year courses please visit Academic Services.